dkreidler/dkreidler.github.io/_posts/2018-03-31-What-Have-I-Done.markdown

 projects, and stuff here on GitHub, and create an actual portfolio.

 # Things to add:
-+ CodePen Portfolio created for FreeCodeCamp front-end training
++ <a href="https://dkreidler.github.com/portfollio.html">CodePen Portfolio created for FreeCodeCamp</a> front-end training
      - (Note - update portfolio section...)
 + Strength App - form interface and resulting polar and/or radar plots
 + React audio player from scotch.io tutorial